 By contrast, organic farms are not allowed to use antibiotics of any kind on their farms.
 This has been a large point of contention for some time between certifed organic farmers and farmers that follow mostly organic practices except with antibiotics.
 Some small farmers find that this rule against antibiotics is a large part of why they can't afford the risk of becoming organic certified.
 Cows are a large investment and antibiotics are often an effective and reasonably affordable way to stop livestock from dying.

 By any measure, the quality of life enjoyed by animals at a CAFO is significantly lower than that enjoyed by animals at organic farms.
 Intensive animal farming operations often have thousands of animals caged in pens where they are crowded together.
 Fights between animals are common and they are often fighting for space and food at feeding time.

-On organic farms like Polyface Farms, pigs and cattle are rotated on large pastures from season to season.
+On organic farms like Polyface Farms, pigs and cattle are rotated on large pastures.
 This rotation allows the livestock to eat a more natural diet while fertilizing the ground for planting crops in future seasons.
 This also eliminates the need for chemical fertilizers and animal feed.
 This helps to provide a natural lifestyle for animals that promotes greater well-being and freedom of movement.
 It is also a stark contrast to intensive farms, where livestock like chickens will never see sunlight and will often have toes and beaks cut off to stem the fighting inherent with animals kept in such close quarters.